aarongc43/EMC-C/README.md

 - This will load the Erlang with the code path
 - Cannot load because it needs a good file header

-### Errors that make occur when loading the BEAM file
+### Errors that may occur when loading the BEAM file
 ```c
 read_result = beamfile_read(code,
                                 unloaded_size,